Wildfires, smoke snuff out outdoor adventures across US

-LOS ANGELES, C.A.
-(AP) — Andy Farquhar’s plans for an outdoor adventure have gone up in smoke twice this summer.
+LOS ANGELES (AP) — Andy Farquhar’s plans for an outdoor adventure have gone up in smoke twice this summer.

 The retired attorney and teacher from the Philadelphia area had planned to hike with a friend for several weeks on the Pacific Crest Trail north of Lake Tahoe until the second-largest fire in California history stampeded across the Sierra Nevada, closing a 160-mile (257-kilometer) stretch of the trail and blanketing the region in thick smoke.

-“I saw a satellite view of where we were going, and all it was was fire,” Farquhar said.
+“I saw a satellite view of where we were going, and all it was was fire,” he said.

 The two scrambled and chose a seemingly fireproof backup plan: canoeing a massive network of lakes and bogs on the Minnesota-Canada border.
 That plan went poof when lightning-sparked fires forced the closure of the Boundary Waters Canoe Area Wilderness.